JManzur/demo-public-ec2/README.md

 # Classic "Training Course" public EC2 Demo.

-Demo of public EC2 running Apache Web Server, very useful to showcase terraform capabilities in a training session.
+Demo of a public EC2 instance running Apache Web Server, very useful to showcase terraform capabilities in a training session.

 ## Resources deployed by this manifest: